Have you ever wondered how regulatory agencies think about cannabis compliance, or what it means to be investigated?

 Taxation is the most common thing to consider with financial non-compliance.

 Documentation is huge because if you didn’t document it, it basically didn’t happen.
-This includes having the process in place to properly calculate tax and document that you paid it.
+This includes having the process in place to properly calculate cannabis taxes and document that you paid it.
 This applies to every part of the business for financial reporting.
 Your annual financial statements must be clean, and you must have all your clean tax information from the past 7 years.
-This applies for standard operating procedures (SOPs) too, not just financially, so if someone asks how you do something, you can point them to a binder and say this is how we do it.
+This applies for dispensary standard operating procedures too, not just financially, so if someone asks how you do something, you can point them to a binder and say this is how we do it.

 The financial component spills into legal as well; it’s important to consider the substance over the form.
 There are strict rules on who can own a cannabis business, where they reside, their percentage of ownership, etc., so it’s important to look at the bigger picture to make sure that what is on paper is actually applicable.
 Some state laws are loosening up on ownership requirements, but it still has to be properly disclosed.